 An ordinary X-ray is a quick and easy test.
 It may be all that is needed to diagnose or assess various problems.
 However, an ordinary X-ray has limited use.
 Other tests may be needed if the diagnosis is not clear on an ordinary X-ray picture.

 A CT scan is a specialised X-ray test.
 It can give quite clear pictures of the inside of your body.
 In particular, it can give good pictures of soft tissues of the body which do not show well on ordinary X-ray pictures.

-A bronchoscopy is a procedure where a doctor looks into your large airways (the trachea and bronchi).
+A bronchoscopy is a procedure which involves a doctor looking into your large airways (the trachea and bronchi).
 A fibre-optic bronchoscope is the device usually used.
-This is a thin, flexible, telescope.
+This is a thin, flexible telescope.
 It is about as thick as a pencil.
 The bronchoscope is passed through the nose or mouth, down the back of the throat, into the windpipe (trachea), and down into the bronchi.
 The fibre optics allow light to shine around bends in the bronchoscope and so the doctor can see clearly inside your airways.